Unstable minimal surfaces in symmetric spaces of non-compact type

 on $U'.$ \end{thm}

-Mochizuki gives a precise description of the constant $\epsilon R$, in terms of the gaps between the eigenvalues of $R\phi_i$.
+Mochizuki describes the constant $\epsilon R$ in terms of the gaps between the eigenvalues of $R\phi_i$.
 All we need is the linear dependence on $R$.
-We remark that if $E$ is polystable, the constants $C_1$ and $\epsilon$ do not depend on the choice of harmonic metric $H_R$.
+By Remark \ref{rmk: polystable}, if $E$ is polystable, the constants $C_1$ and $\epsilon$ do not depend on the choice of harmonic metric $H_R$.

 The second point is stated in Mochizuki with the additional assumption that the $E_i$ are one-dimensional.
 But the only place he uses it is in the short proof of his Theorem 2.9, and the only property he uses is that $\phi$ commutes with endomorphisms of $E_i$.
 This is true in our case because we specified that $\phi$ acts on $E_i$ by a multiple of the identity.
 This slight generalization will be useful for applying Mochizuki's results to groups other than $\textrm{PGL}(n,\mathbb{C})$ in section \ref{GHigg}.